tomfumb/BVSAR-feature-extract/README.md

 ## Execution
 ### Environment
 The following environment variables are mandatory:
-- `src_data_dir`: identifies the parent directory containing all supported datasets.
-Datasets should not be in sub-directories.
 - `creds_hash`: hash of a valid username / password.
 Execute `scripts/creds.sh --user <username> --pass <password>` to generate a valid hash.
+- `data_access_prefix`: path to directory containing FlatGeobuf files.
+Can be S3 with `/vsis3/` prefix or local path.
+Files should not be in sub-directories.

 The following environment variables are optional:
 - `out_data_dir`: identifies the directory used to store generated datasets, defaults to tmp location.